- Part 1: Manage Environments with Terraform - Set up environments with policies

 Key Points

-- Workspace Profile: Controls signup, domain restrictions, and external URL for your entire Bytebase instance
+- Workspace Profile: Controls signup, domain restrictions, and external URL for your entire Bytebase workspace

 - Risk Policies: Automatically assess database operations based on conditions like environment and affected rows